-^{182 20} ILCS 3855/1-75(h).
+214 20 ILCS 3855/1-75(h).

-183 Illinois Administrative Code Title 83, Sections 1200.110. and 1200.220.
+215 Illinois Administrative Code Title 83, Sections 1200.110. and 1200.220.

-- Having the IPA be another beneficiary to the pre-bid letter of credit and adding a condition for drawing associated with non-payment of the Supplier Fees. - Requiring suppliers to provide a pre-bid letter of credit with IPA as sole beneficiary in addition to the pre-bid letter of credit with the utility as beneficiary that suppliers are currently required to provide. - Requiring suppliers to provide a letter of credit with IPA as sole beneficiary instead of the pre-bid letter of credit with the utility as beneficiary that suppliers are currently required to provide. - Adding a condition to the utility pre-bid letter of credit allowing the utility to draw if the Supplier Fees are not paid by a date certain (and having an agreement between the IPA and the utility on how funds would flow back to the IPA for payment of the Supplier Fees).
+- Having the IPA be another beneficiary to the pre-bid letter of credit and adding a condition for drawing associated with non-payment of the Supplier Fees. - Requiring suppliers to provide a pre-bid letter of credit with IPA as sole beneficiary in addition to the pre-bid letter of credit with the utility as beneficiary that suppliers are currently required to provide. - Adding a condition to the utility pre-bid letter of credit allowing the utility to draw if the Supplier Fees are not paid by a date certain (and having an agreement between the IPA and the utility on how funds would flow back to the IPA for payment of the Supplier Fees).
 This is the approach used in the 2014 procurement events.